LineageOS/lineage_wiki/pages/meta/contributing.md

 git clone https://github.com/YourUsername/lineage_wiki
 ```

-The source of the wiki will be in the "lineage_wiki" folder.
+The source of the wiki will be in the `lineage_wiki` folder.
-Then download [this commit hook](http://review.lineageos.org/tools/hooks/commit-msg), and put it in `path/to/wiki/.git/hooks/commit-msg`, creating the folder(s)
-and file if necessary.
-You can read about what the hook does [in the Gerrit documentation](https://review.lineageos.org/Documentation/user-changeid.html).

 ## Edit the wiki